Cloufield/gwaslab/docs/AssignrsID.md

 GWASLab uses a two-step strategy (both steps are optional).

-- For quick annotation, GWASLab iterates over a SNPID-rsID table and assign rsID by joining on SNPID (CHR:POS:REF:ALT) with sumstats.
+- For quick annotation, GWASLab iterates over a SNPID-rsID table and assigns rsID by joining on SNPID (CHR:POS:REF:ALT) with sumstats.
 GWASLab provides a curated table  (1KG autosome variants).
 - For full annotation, GWASLab will query a large reference VCF file (dbSNP for example, >20GB ) by CHR, POS, NEA, EA.
-It will assign the ID in VCF file to sumstats if the CHR, POS and EN/NEA matches.
+It will assign the ID in VCF file to sumstats if the CHR, POS and EN/NEA match.

-## Reference data
+## 1. Reference data

-### SNPID-rsID table
+### 1.1 SNPID-rsID table

 GWASLab provides a download function `gl.download_ref()` and two curated tables which contains ~80M 1KG variants:

 - `hg19` : `gl.download_ref("1kg_dbsnp151_hg19_auto")`
 - `hg38` : `gl.download_ref("1kg_dbsnp151_hg38_auto")`

-### VCF file
+### 1.2 VCF file

 You can download this from dbSNP: